ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Fixed sized integer types, which all primitive integer types are, have the drawback that they can only represent a limited range of values.
 When we try to use them outside of that range they wrap, trap, saturate, or trigger undefined behavior [(27)](https://blog.regehr.org/archives/1401).
 Typically, unsigned integers wrap while signed integer trigger undefined behavior.
-In most cases neither of these produce the result we intended and often lead to bugs and / or security vulnerabilities [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc), with the exception being algorithms that explicitly need wrapping behavior such as some encryption algorithms.
+In most cases neither of these produce the result we intended and often lead to bugs and / or security vulnerabilities [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
+A notable exception is algorithms that explicitly need wrapping behavior, such as some encryption and hashing algorithms.
+If you know that you need an unsigned integer with wrapping behavior then use an unsigned integer with wrapping behavior, this note does not apply.

+Where on the number line the representable values are placed varies between signed and unsigned integers, and between integer types with different bit widths.
-A signed integer type is one that can represent both positive and negative numbers, and zero.
+A signed integer type is one that can represent both positive and negative numbers, including zero.
 An unsigned integer is one that can only represent positive numbers, including zero.
-This means that a signed and an unsigned integer of the same have some, but not all, values in common.
+This means that a signed and an unsigned integer of the same bit width have some, but not all, values in common.
 For each integer size we can split the range into three segments.
 Example using `int` and `unsigned int`:
 - `INT_MIN` to -1: Only representable by `int`.
 - 0 to `INT_MAX`: Representable by both `int` and `unsigned int`.
 - `INT_MAX` + 1 to `UINT_MAX`: Only representable by `unsigned int`.

 ## Integer Sizes

-C++ provides the integer types `char`, `short`, `int`, `long`, and `long long`, and an unsigned variant of each.
+C++ provides the integer types `char`, `short`, `int`, `long`, and `long long`, with an unsigned variant of each.
-They all have an implementation defined sized and the unsigned variant is always the same size as the corresponding signed type.
+They all have an implementation defined sized and an unsigned type is always the same size as the corresponding signed type.
 `char` is a bit special in that there are three `char` types (`char`, `signed char`, and `unsigned char`) and they are all 1 byte in size.
 There are integer types with fixed size as well: `int8_t`, `int16_t`, `int32_t`, and `int64_`, and an unsigned variant for each.
 These are not separate types from the earlier integer types, but type aliases.